iM7mmad/cityApp/README.md

 This is the final project for the nanodegree

-You should enter the city name and you should get
+You should enter the city name and you should get information about the city